 General information

-Apart from providing an annual forum for the timely interchange of information, ideas and test data on the above subjects, the Group plans and coordinates cooperative research programs, develops recommended test procedures, advises on the interpretation of results in order to obtain data relevant to component design and flaw assessment, and encourages transfer of this information by organizing symposia, interacting with code committees, etc.
+Apart from providing an annual forum for the timely interchange of information, ideas and test data on the above subjects, the Group also plans and coordinates cooperative research programs, develops recommended test procedures, advises on the interpretation of results in order to obtain data relevant to component design and flaw assessment, and encourages transfer of this information by organizing tutorials or symposia, interacting with code committees, etc.

-Membership of the Group is made up of organizations (currently 80 from 16 countries) belonging to one of four categories:
+Membership of the Group is made up of organizations (currently 83 from 16 countries) belonging to one of four categories:

 • 60% are “science/technical” organizations (universities, research laboratories, R&D entities, engineering and consulting firms, etc.);

-• 16% are material, component, or reactor vendors;
+• 18% are material, component, or reactor vendors;

 • 9% are nuclear regulatory organizations.

-• Carbon and Low-Alloy Steels (C & LAS) used for plant structural components;
+• Carbon and low-alloy steels (C & LAS) used for plant structural components;

-• Austenitic Alloys (i.e., stainless steels and nickel-base alloys) wherever used;
+• Austenitic alloys (i.e., stainless steels and nickel-base alloys) wherever used;

-• Irradiation-Assisted Stress Corrosion Cracking (IASCC) of reactor core structural materials (i.e., not including fuel cladding);
+• Irradiation-assisted stress corrosion cracking (IASCC) of reactor core structural materials (i.e., not including fuel cladding);

-• Weldments (including both weld metal and heat-affected zones in the base material).
+• Weldments (including both weld metal and heat-affected zones in the base material);